Medicine X | Nokia

-The results were remarkable.
-The teams used NOKIA devices, including activity trackers, sleep monitors and smart scales, to investigate a range of clinical problems from heart failure management to opioid use post knee replacement.
+The teams used NOKIA devices, including activity trackers, sleep monitors and smart scales, to investigate a range of clinical problems from heart failure management to opioid use post surgery.
 These new streams of behavioral data provided unique insights into a part of the patient journey that is often overlooked.

 Read below about the five finalist teams and the winning study.
 This is the new era of Everyone Included research, empowered by the patient and by technology.

 An estimated 18.7% of the general population lives with Mild Cognitive Impairment (MCI) , a syndrome characterized by a cognitive decline greater than expected for an individual of a given age and education level, but that does not notably interfere with activities of daily life.
 Around 38% of MCI cases develop into dementia within 5 years.
 For older adults, physical activity has been correlated with preserving cognitive functioning as well as promoting better sleep quality.
 Likewise, studies have shown that sleep disturbances promote cognitive decline and other neuropsychiatric features.
 Although these associations between physical activity, sleep quality, and cognitive functioning are widely acknowledged, the mechanisms leading to the observed patterns are yet to be determined.

 Objective: Leverage Nokia digital health products pervasively night and day to observe associations between and among physical activity, sleep quality, and cognitive function.

 Nokia Connected Health in Heart Failure Management

 PIs: Michael Yu MD; Seth Martin, MD, MHS; Rosanne Rouf, MD